Collusion: Definition

 In the study of economics and market competition, collusion takes place within an industry when rival companies cooperate for their mutual benefit.
 Conspiracy usually involves an agreement between two or more sellers to take action to suppress competition between sellers in the market.
 Because competition among sellers can provide consumers with low prices, conspiracy agreements increase the price consumers pay for the goods.
 Because of this harm to consumers, it is against antitrust laws to fix prices by agreement between producers, so participants must keep it a secret.
 Collusion often takes place within an oligopoly market structure, where there are few firms and agreements that have significant impacts on the entire market or industry.
 To differentiate from a cartel, collusive agreements between parties may not be explicit; however, the implications of cartels and collusion are the same.

-Under competition law, there is an essential distinction between direct and covert collusion.
-Direct collusion generally refers to a group of companies communicating directly with each other, usually to coordinate and monitor their actions, to cooperate through pricing, market allocation, sales quotas, etc. By contrast, tacit collusion is where companies coordinate and monitor their behaviour without this direct communication.
-This is generally not considered illegal, so companies guilty of tacit conspiracy should face no penalties, even though their actions would have a similar economic impact as explicit conspiracy.
+Under competition law, there is an important distinction between direct and covert collusion.
+Direct collusion generally refers to a group of companies communicating directly with each other to coordinate and monitor their actions, such as cooperating through pricing, market allocation, sales quotas, etc. On the other hand, tacit collusion is where companies coordinate and monitor their behavior without direct communication.
+This type of collusion is generally not considered illegal, so companies guilty of tacit conspiracy should face no penalties even though their actions would have a similar economic impact as explicit conspiracy.

 Collusion results from less competition through mutual understanding, where competitors can independently set prices and market share.
 A core principle of antitrust policy is that companies must not communicate with each other.
 Even if conversations between multiple companies are illegal but not enforceable, the incentives to comply with collusive agreements are the same with and without communication.
 It is against competition law for companies to have explicit conversations in private.
 If evidence of conversations is accidentally left behind, it will become the most critical and conclusive evidence in antitrust litigation.
 Even without communication, businesses can coordinate prices by observation, but from a legal standpoint, this tacit handling leaves no evidence.
 Most companies cooperate through invisible collusion, so whether companies communicate is at the core of antitrust policy.

+Collusion is illegal in the United States, Canada, Australia and most of the EU due to antitrust laws, but implicit collusion in the form of price leadership and tacit understandings still takes place.